tschoulte/bikesharedata/README.md

 2. **Main.py** : This is my Python script file which will analyze the data.
 3. **Bike Share Data Analyzer.bat** : This file, when ran, is responsible for running the Main.py file inside of a CMD prompt window.
 This allows for the program to be run independently of a compiler.
 As seen in later sceenshots, this greatly increases the ability to deploy this application without knowledge of how the code is working in the background or the knowledge of a compiler.

-After the Analyzer bat file is run, the python script will deploy, revealing the main menu interface to my application.
+After the analyzer bat file is run, the python script will deploy, revealing the main menu interface to my application.
 <img src="Github Pages/Main Menu/2.jpg" class="img-responsive" alt="">
 There are 8 options to select from, ranging from 0 to 7.